newo-2001/MC-Modpack-Downloader/README.md

 1. Download the archive for your modpack of choice from the [CurseForge website](https://www.curseforge.com/minecraft/search?class=modpacks).
 2. Place the `manifest.json` file contained in the archive in the root directory of the project.

-If you are downloading from modpacks.ch:
+If you are downloading from FTB:
 1. Locate the modpack id and version number on the [feed-the-beast website](https://www.feed-the-beast.com/).
 It looks like the image below:

     ![](docs/images/ftb_pack_id.png)